Memoirs and Adventures of a Man of Quality: Composition and publication

 Antoine François Prévost was a French priest.
 As a young man in the 1710s, he moved multiple times between a career in the military and a novitiate in the Jesuit priesthood.
 He joined the Benedictines of St Maur after an unhappy love affair, taking his vows in 1721.
 In 1728 he was sent to the Abbey of Saint-Germain-des-Prés, Paris, where he contributed to the Gallia Christiana, a work of historiographic documentation undertaken communally by the monks there.

 Memoirs and Adventures was Prévost's first novel.
 It is thought that he had already composed the first two volumes before arriving at Saint-Germain-des-Prés.
-He gave them to the censor Élie Blanchard on 15 February 1728; Blanchard approved them on 5 April; and on 16 April the King of France granted a printing patent to the printer-bookseller Delaulne.
+He gave them to the censor Élie Blanchard on 15 February 1728; Blanchard approved them on 5 April; and on 16 April a printing patent was granted to the printer-bookseller Delaulne.
 She published the first two volumes by that September.
 The book did not sell quickly; copies from this print run were still being sold as late as 1732.
 (Note: Specifically, there are copies of the 1728 print run bearing "updated" years on their title pages from 1729, 1730, and 1732.
 Replacing the title page of unsold books was a technique employed by booksellers to make their backlog of stock appear less outdated to customers.)
 Prévost continued to write, composing two more volumes between March and September 1728, which were approved by the censor De Maunoir on 19 November 1728.
 Delaulne published the third and fourth volumes shortly afterward.